|Monthly Tech-Tip |

-Two bisqued terracotta mugs.
-The clay on the right has 0.35% added barium carbonate (it precipitated the natural soluble salts dissolved in the clay and prevented them coming to the surface with the water and being left there during drying).
+Two bisqued terracotta mugs demonstrate efflorescence.
+The clay on the right has 0.35% added barium carbonate (it precipitated the natural soluble salts dissolved in the clay and prevented them from coming to the surface with the water and being left there during drying).
 The process is called efflorescence and is the bane of the brick industry.
 The one on the left is the natural clay.
-The unsightly appearance is fingerprints from handling the piece in the leather-hard state, the salts have concentrated in these areas (the other piece was also handled, but has very little marking).
+The unsightly appearance is fingerprints from handling the piece in the leather-hard state, the salts have concentrated in these areas (the other piece was also handled).

 A common problem with dry and fired ceramic.
 It is evident by the presence of a light or dark colored scum on the dry or fired surface.

 In ceramics, certain compounds in clays and glazes can dissolve into the water, then on drying these are left on the surface.

 Brick-making is surprisingly demanding.
 Materials blending and processing, forming, drying and firing heavy and thick objects as fast as possible are like no other ceramic manufacturing challenge.